Wizek/Tree/readme.md

 Are you as excited as I am?
 Unfortunately, it's not fully done yet.
 But do not despair as you can speed up that process if you contribute in some way!
 See Help down below.

 ### Now
-Latest stable version is v0.2.1 as of 2011.12.09.
+Latest stable version is v0.4.0 as of 2011.12.28.
-I consider this to be a complete end-to-end version with a console announcer, so the only major thing it misses is the nice DOM structure yet.
+I consider this to be a complete end-to-end version with a DOM announcer.
 This version has all the core functionality, and is stable at performing those in the browser with AMD loading (tested with RequireJS) as you can see as the included test coverage passes.
-And yep, it's true: we have almost double the lines of code for thesting the test framework than the framework itself.
+And yep, it's true: we have almost double the lines of code for the testing the test framework than for the framework itself.
 This way we can be sure everything is fully functional, and you can rely on the tool to always assist you well.
 #### highlights for what is included

 - Organise asserts into nested branches